Sir Thomas Stirling, 5th Baronet

 General Sir Thomas Stirling, 5th Baronet (8 October 1733 - 8 May 1808) was a senior officer of the British Army during the American War of Independence.

 Early life and background

-Stirling was in 1733 in Perthshire, Scotland, a scion of the Stirling baronets of Ardoch.
+Stirling was born in 1733 in Perthshire, Scotland, a scion of the Stirling baronets of Ardoch.
 He was the second son of Sir Henry Stirling, 3rd Baronet, and Anne Gordon.

 Military career

 In 1758 Stirling came to America and served in the French and Indian War's Canadian campaign.
 After the war, Britain took control of the land between the American colonies west to the Mississippi and north of the Ohio.
 He departed Fort Pitt going down the Ohio to Fort de Chartres to take possession of Illinois Country for the Crown in October 1765.
 In 1767 Stirling went back to Great Britain, but returned to America later to serve with the British forces during the American War of Independence.
 Promoted to the rank of General, Stirling served as Colonel of the 41st Regiment of Foot from 1790 until his death.